tthorntone/AdNauseam-Wiki/Element-picker.md

 Once you click on the element, you will be presented with a modal dialog box which allows you to select, and optionally edit and create a filter for the element you wish to remove from the web page.

 If possible, a network filter will be offered, and a list of cosmetic filters, aka CSS selectors which have been derived from the element you clicked.
 These CSS selectors are to be used as cosmetic filters.
-The top most CSS selector is the most specific which could be derived to the element you clicked.
+The top most CSS selector is the most specific which could be derived from the element you clicked.
 The bottom-most is the farthest, the least specific.

 When you click on one of the pre-computed CSS selector, you will be shown what effect it will have on the page.
 You may want to ensure a CSS selector will not also get rid of useful items on the page.